Best wool for felting expert guide to all the types

 The fineness is approx. 35-45 microns and staple length, 100-200mm.
 Swaledale wool has excellent resilience and hard wearing properties and the natural grey can be dyed with very nice results.
 Great for wet felting and needle felting.

-The Fibre Hut sells a nice all natural grey swaledale combed wool top from the Yorkshire Dales as does Lincolnshire Fenn Crafts
+The Fibre Hut sells a nice all natural grey swaledale combed wool top from the Yorkshire Dales.
+As does Lincolnshire Fenn Crafts

 Corriedale